At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 Vladimir Putin was elected President of the Russian Federation on March 26, 2000.
 On May 7, 2000, he took office.

-In his inaugural speech, Vladimir Putin said: "We have common goals, we want our Russia to be a free, prosperous, rich, strong, civilized country, a country that its citizens are proud of and respected in the world."
-He added that his activities will be guided solely by the state interests.
+In his inaugural speech, Vladimir Putin said: “We have common goals, we want our Russia to be a free, prosperous, rich, strong, civilized country, a country that its citizens are proud of and respected in the world.”
+He added that his activities will be guided exclusively by state interests.
 “It may not be possible to avoid mistakes, but what I can and do promise is that I will work openly and honestly,” Putin said.

 I consider it my sacred duty to unite the people of Russia, to gather citizens around clear goals and objectives, and to remember every day and every minute that we have one Motherland, one people, we have one common future.